Learnability Window in Gated Recurrent Neural Networks: Empirical validation

-To assess temporal credit assignment independently of the specific task lags, all diagnostic quantities are evaluated on a separate lag grid $\ell \in [4, 256]$ consisting of $128$ uniformly spaced values.
-This grid covers both sub-task and supra-task temporal scales, allowing us to probe the full decay profile of the learned envelope.
+To probe the full decay profile of the learned envelope beyond the specific task lags, all diagnostic quantities are evaluated on a separate lag grid $\ell \in [4, 768]$ consisting of $192$ uniformly spaced values.
+This grid covers both sub-task and supra-task temporal scales.